MrHohn/paintingCPS/README.md

 - CPS server main program using TCP or MobilityFirst network.
 - OpenCV object recognition program.
 - Cloud computing server based on STORM and Kafka.
-- Combanation of cloud server Load Metric and Network Virtualization.
+- Combination of cloud server Load Metric and Network Virtualization.

 For how to configure/compile/install/use the whole system, please go see the README in each folder.